 November 23, 1975 Orpheum Theatre, Boston, MA Kingfish/Keith and Donna

 November 24, 1975 Palace Theater, Albany, NY Kingfish/Keith and Donna

 This was a Monday night show, which suggests that the tour played a lot more than just weekends.

 [update] Per a Commenter who reviewed the show for the Albany Knickerbocker News, Ray Scott was not present at the show.
 The writer interviewed Keith, who said that Scott had been fired at Garcia's recommendation.
 This seems strange, since Garcia wasn't there, but the writer points out that was at least Keith's explanation at the time.
 I don't know if Scott played any of the other shows on the tour after this.

 November 25, 1975 Student Union, U Mass-Amherst, Amherst, MA Kingfish/Keith and Donna

 [update] Thanks to a Commenter for this.
 There were early and late shows.
 Per another Commenter, Robbie Hoddinott fell ill and passed out at the beginning of the late show, and Keith came out and sat in for the balance of Kingfish's set.

 November 29, 1975 Tower Theater, Upper Darby, PA Kingfish/Keith and Donna

 This was the Saturday after Thanksgiving.
-Once again, a Friday show somewhere seems likely, so I have assumed it was at Thiel College.
+Once again, a Friday show somewhere seems likely.

 December 2, 1975 Lisner Auditorium, GWU, Washington, DC Kingfish/Keith and Donna (early and late)